 The Major (then Captain) told me I was overweight, and I sucked him into my usual trap.
 "0500, Sir.
 SAR Hangar, wear your running shoes."
 If I could run the fat boy officer into the ground the squadron could waive me.
 I never spent more than 12 hours on the fat boy program, and this was no exception.

 As you might imagine, the Major, as a Captain, was subjected to a good deal of ribbing from his steely-eyed Navy fighter pilot brothers.
 They hung the call sign "Tweet" on him.
-He was fine with the moniker, which stung his bros almost as much as his perennial position near the top of the greenie board.
+He was fine with the moniker, which stung his bros almost as much as his perennial position as near-top performer on the greenie board.

 But again I digress.
 The Captain was promoted to Major in due course, right in the middle of his second cruise.
 One day the snooty squadron PN1 (E-6 Personnelman) was sucking up to him in the ready room and tried to address him by rank and name.
 Should have come out as "Major Smith" (nope, that's an alias) but came out "Major...Major."

-Well, the ready room erupted in glee, and from then on, he was Major Major to the crowd who'd never heard of Joseph Heller (mostly a bag o' shite IMO, but entertaining) and would blank stare you at the mention of Catch-22.
+Well, the ready room erupted in glee, and from then on, he was Major Major to the crowd who'd mostly never heard of Joseph Heller and had no idea that Catch-22 was a movie, let alone a novel.
 Being the most un-Major Major-like Major Major of all time made the whole thing a delight.
 It was really kinda neat.
 Good memory.
 But another digression.